Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

 \subsection{Results on Computation Time}

 We next report wall clock computation times for training survival kernet variants and the baselines in Table~\ref{tab:timing-benchmark}.
-These training times are inclusive of hyperparameter tuning (and searching over neural net architectures).
-Per model, the hyperparameter that achieves the highest validation set $C^{\text{td}}$ index is the one that is used in obtaining the test set $C^{\text{td}}$ indices previously reported in Table~\ref{tab:main-benchmark}.
+These training times are inclusive of hyperparameter tuning (which includes searching over neural net architectures).
 Our computation time results aim to show how much our \textsc{tuna} warm-start strategy accelerates training and also to give a sense of the time needed to train the different models under consideration.
 All code was run under similar conditions on identical Ubuntu 20.04.2 LTS instances, each with an Intel Core i9-10900K CPU (3.70 GHz, 10 cores, 20 threads), 64GB RAM, and an Nvidia Quadro RTX 4000 (8GB GPU RAM).
-These compute instances accessed code and data that were centrally stored on a single network-attached storage (NAS) system.
+These compute instances accessed code and data that were centrally stored on a single network-attached storage system.